ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ### Triggering actions from the UI

-Among other elements, AI Actions add-on includes UI components for:
+Among other elements, AI Actions LTS update includes UI components for:

 - AI action management in the **Admin** panel
 - text modification in online editor